OpenXiangShan/LibCheckpoint/README.md

 # LibCheckpoint

-LibCheckpoint is a restorer of "rvgcpt checkpoint" for restoring in-memory architectural state into registers.
+LibCheckpoint is a restorer for "rvgcpt" checkpoints, restoring the in-memory architectural state into registers.

-Provides the following functions:
+It provides the following functions:
-- restore checkpoint which using protobuf point to memory layout (max cores: 128)
+- Restore a checkpoint that uses Protobuf to define the memory layout (max cores: 128).
-- restore dual core "rv64gcbvh checkpoint" which using QEMU (https://github.com/OpenXiangShan/qemu/tree/9.0.0_checkpoint) generate.
+- Restore a dual-core "rv64gcbvh" checkpoint, generated using QEMU (https://github.com/OpenXiangShan/qemu/tree/9.0.0_checkpoint).
-- restore single core "rv64gcbvh checkpoint" which using QEMU (https://github.com/OpenXiangShan/qemu/tree/9.0.0_checkpoint) or NEMU (https://github.com/OpenXiangShan/NEMU) generate.
+- Restore a single-core "rv64gcbvh" checkpoint, generated using either QEMU (https://github.com/OpenXiangShan/qemu/tree/9.0.0_checkpoint) or NEMU (https://github.com/OpenXiangShan/NEMU)
-- limited M-mode checkpoint restore (it is best not to try to generate checkpoints on bare metal programs, it makes debugging and support difficult)
+- Add limited support for restoring from M-mode (it is best not to generate checkpoints on bare-metal programs, as this makes debugging and support difficult).
-- output the in-memory architecture state (before recovery)
+- Output the in-memory architectural state (before recovery).
-- block core N (using for debug)
+- Block core N (used for debugging).

-## How to
+## How to Use

-1. Init
+1. Initialize the environment
 ```
 pip install --upgrade protobuf grpcio-tools
 git submodule update --init
 ```

-2. Build for restore checkpoint that using protobuf (stable)
+2. Build for restoring a checkpoint using Protobuf (stable)
 ```
 ./configure && make -j
 ```

-3. Build for qemu dual core checkpoint that put serialize data at 0x80300000~0x80800000 (stable)
+3. Build for a dual core QEMU checkpoint with serialized data at 0x80300000~0x80800000 (stable)
 ```
 ./configure --mode=dual_core && make -j

 ```

-4. Build restorer that can pause a core's operation (stable)
+4. Build the restorer than can pause a core's operation (stable)
 ```bash
 ./configure --stop_cpu=N && make -j
 ```